gclouduniverse/jupyterlab_cookiecutter/README.md

 pip install cookiecutter
 ```

-Generate a new extension from the template:
+Generate a new extension from the template.
+Press enter at each of the prompts to accept the default value or add the `--no-input` flag:

 ```bash
 cookiecutter https://github.com/gclouduniverse/jupyterlab_cookiecutter -o my_extension